 Many cities across the country experience high rates of violence and civil unrest related to police brutality.
 Trauma-informed policies and programs that foster community resilience have the potential to reduce the impact of such violence, but organizations that use these types of policies and programs need more information about how and whether their work contributes to community resilience.

-To advance knowledge of effective strategies to promote community resilience, EDC is leading an evaluation of the Chicago Resiliency in Communities after Stress and Trauma (ReCAST) program.
-Working closely with the Chicago Department of Public Health (CDPH) and other city partners, EDC is tracking ReCAST’s impact on improved behavioral health, reductions in trauma, and community change.
+To advance knowledge of effective strategies to promote community resilience, EDC led an evaluation of the Chicago Resiliency in Communities after Stress and Trauma (ReCAST) program.
+Working closely with the Chicago Department of Public Health (CDPH) and other city partners, EDC tracked ReCAST’s impact on improved behavioral health, reductions in trauma, and community change.

-EDC is collaborating with CDPH and community members to carry out the following activities:
+EDC collaborated with CDPH and community members to carry out the following activities:

 - Develop measures and identify indicators of community resilience

 - Create resiliency maps that reveal the intensity of adverse experiences and/or healing by Chicago neighborhoods

 - Train and work with community ambassadors—civic leaders—to measure their neighbors’ perceptions of community resilience